-1. Can I continue to manage the matters for my child with special needs after he/she is 21 years old?
+1. Can I continue to manage the matters for my child with special needs after he is 21 years old?
 Your child is considered an adult when he/she turns 21 years old.
-If he/she is assessed to lack mental capacity to manage his/her own matters, you will need to apply to Court for authority to help him/her manage his/her personal welfare and property & affairs matters as his/her deputy.
+If he is assessed to lack mental capacity to manage his own matters, you will need to apply to Court for authority to help him manage his personal welfare and property & affairs matters as his/her deputy.